 \subsection{Textual Orthogonalization}

-While efficient, the masking approximation introduces an inherent \emph{approximation bias}: the masked $O_{\text{uncond}}$ does not perfectly match a true image-absent forward pass.
-Two major factors contribute to this bias: \begin{enumerate} \item \textbf{Contextual leakage.} Earlier layers ($1,\dots,l-1$) already inject visual context into $Q$, $K_{\text{text}}$, and $V_{\text{text}}$, so masking visual keys at layer $l$ cannot remove accumulated visual information. \item \textbf{Softmax redistribution.} When visual keys are masked, attention mass that would target visual tokens is redistributed to text tokens, amplifying text--text correlations and changing language priors. \end{enumerate}
+While efficient, the masking-based approximation introduces an inherent \emph{approximation bias}: the masked $O_{\text{uncond}}$ does not perfectly match a true image-absent forward pass.
+We highlight two main sources of this mismatch: \begin{enumerate} \item \textbf{Contextual leakage.} Because earlier layers may already inject visual context into $Q$, $K_{\text{text}}$, and $V_{\text{text}}$, masking visual keys at layer $l$ does not in general reproduce a truly image-absent state at that layer. \item \textbf{Softmax redistribution.} When visual keys are masked, attention mass that would otherwise target visual tokens is redistributed to text tokens, amplifying text--text correlations and altering the effective language prior. \end{enumerate}